+Chilren can abuse other children.
 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 The reasons for this are complex and are often multi-faceted.
 We understand that we need as an academy to have clear mechanisms and procedures in place to identify and report incidents or concerns.
-We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the academy.
+We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in our academies.
 Please refer to the Peer on Peer Abuse policy we have in our academies.
-Please also refer to our Academies' Anti Bullying, Equality and Diversity and Online safety policies.
+Please also refer to our respectiveAcademies' Anti Bullying, Equality and Diversity and Online safety policies.